Mališevo offensive

-The Mališevo offensive, also known as the siege of Mališevo was a large-scale offensive conducted by the Yugoslav forces in the town of Mališevo on 29 July 1998 during the Kosovo War.
+The Mališevo offensive, also known as the siege of Mališevo, was a large-scale offensive conducted by the Yugoslav forces in the town of Mališevo on 29 July 1998 during the Kosovo War.
 The offensive had been ordered by Slobodan Milošević, the Serbian President at the time.
-The town was a KLA stronghold for a long time, and under their control, the local Serbian Population was being oppressed.
+The town was a KLA stronghold since June, and under their control, the local Serb population was being oppressed.

 In 2005, a mass grave was found in the town containing 12 Serb and one Bulgarian civilian.

 Prelude

 During the early stages of the Kosovo War, Mališevo was a major stronghold for the Kosovo Liberation Army (KLA) who used it as a base for communication across central Kosovo.
 It was heavily protected and no firefights occurred prior to the Yugoslav offensive.
 On 29 July 1998, Yugoslav Forces under command of President Slobodan Milošević launched an offensive to re-take the town from the KLA and secure additional military victories.